-- 1) exploration of the Cachoeiras do Binga copper project located in the Republic of Angola; - 2) review of trading opportunities; and - 3) review of opportunities focussed primarily on supporting Chinese companies operating in Australia with construction requirements.
+- 1) exploration of the CdB Copper Project; - 2) planning for initial exploration at Cage Bengo Gold Project; - 3) review of trading opportunities; and - 4) review of opportunities focussed primarily on supporting Chinese companies operating in Australia with construction requirements.

-The business activities of the comparative period principally related to: 1) mobilising the initial exploration team members to the Cachoeiras do Binga copper project located in the Republic of Angola; 2) delivering imported structural steel to VDM's construction client.
+The business activities of the comparative period principally related to: 1) exploration at the CdB Copper Project located in the Republic of Angola; 2) review of trading opportunities, and 3) review of opportunities focussed primarily on supporting Chinese companies operating in Australia with construction requirements.